+1-800-997-1228

 By Marta Lillo

-A potential federal partial shutdown on November 18 is looming if the U.S. Congress fails to pass appropriations legislation or a spending bill.
-It is the second time the U.S. government has faced this situation this year, having narrowly averted a shutdown before October 31.
+A potential federal partial shutdown loomed on November 2023 as the U.S. Congress failed to pass appropriations legislation or a spending bill.
+It was the second time the U.S. government has faced this situation this year, having narrowly averted a shutdown before Oct.
+31.

 Regarding EB-5 visa applications, the United States Citizenship and Immigration Services (USCIS) gets most funding through fee-based immigration processing, which means that the agency should continue to operate during a potential shutdown, although there may be delays.